andrew/ultimate-awesome/README.md

 - [awesome-resources](https://github.com/wmarzouki/awesome-resources) - Participants  of Bertelsmann Technology Scholarship created an awesome list of resources and they want to share it with the world, if you find illegal resources please report to us and we will remove.
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [awesome-nonconvex-optimization](https://github.com/cshjin/awesome-nonconvex-optimization) - A collection of papers and readings for non-convex optimization.
+- [awesome-visual-studio](https://github.com/egeerardyn/awesome-visual-studio) - A curated list of awesomeness for Visual Studio IDE.
 - [awesome-cybersecurity-news](https://github.com/ForbiddenProgrammer/awesome-cybersecurity-news) - List of sources for cybersecurity news.
 - [vr-resources](https://github.com/gruberdev/vr-resources) - A repository to aggregate resources for VR development.
 - [awesome-ios-presentation](https://github.com/minsOne/awesome-ios-presentation) - Curated list of iOS presentations.
 - [awesome-gideros](https://github.com/stetso/awesome-gideros) - A curated list of awesome Gideros resources, classes and tips.
-- [awesome-xamarin-bookmarks](https://github.com/wcoder/awesome-xamarin-bookmarks) - :rocket: :book: A collection of interesting links for Xamarin developers.
 - [AwesomeResponsibleAI](https://github.com/AthenaCore/AwesomeResponsibleAI) - A curated list of awesome academic research, books, code of ethics, data sets, institutes, newsletters, principles, podcasts, reports, tools, regulations and standards related to Responsible AI and Human-Centered AI.
 - [awesome-bitcoin-core](https://github.com/aureleoules/awesome-bitcoin-core) - A curated list of Bitcoin Core resources for contributors and developers.
 - [charlesreid1-awesome](https://github.com/charlesreid1/charlesreid1-awesome) - An awesome list for all the awesome stuff I do. 🕶️.